dmitry-salnikov/articles/_posts/2009-04-27-a-simple-feed-aggregator-with-modern-perl-part-1.md

 layout: post
 ---

 Following [Matt's post](http://www.shadowcat.co.uk/blog/matt-s-trout/iron-man/) about people not blogging enough about Perl, I've decided to try to post once a week about Perl.
 So I will start by a series of articles about what we call **modern Perl**.
-For this, I will write a simple feed agregator (using [Moose](http://search.cpan.org/~drolsky/Moose-0.75/lib/Moose.pm), [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class), [KiokuDB](http://search.cpan.org/perldoc?KiokuDB), some tests, and a basic frontend (with [Catalyst](http://search.cpan.org/perldoc?Catalyst)).
+For this, I will write a simple feed agregator (using [Moose](https://metacpan.org/pod/Moose), [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class), [KiokuDB](http://search.cpan.org/perldoc?KiokuDB), some tests, and a basic frontend (with [Catalyst](http://search.cpan.org/perldoc?Catalyst)).
 This article will be split in four parts:

  * the first one will explain how to create a schema using **DBIx::Class**
  * the second will be about the aggregator.
 I will use **Moose*** and **KiokuDB**
  * the third one will be about writing tests with **Test::Class**
  * the last one will focus on **Catalyst**

-The code of these modules will be available on my github account at the same time each article is published.
+The code of these modules will be available on [my Bitbucket account](https://bitbucket.org/franckcuny/) at the same time each article is published.

 > I'm not showing you how to write the perfect feed aggregator.
 The purpose of this series of articles is only to show you how to write a simple aggregator using modern Perl.